rpcavaco/disruptivego04/PITCHME.md

 #### Running first example

-</small>Posting http://localhost:8080 on a browser's address bar, you should get something as the image shows.</small>
+<small>Posting http://localhost:8080 on a browser's address bar, you should get something as the image shows.</small>

-</small>Our first Golang web server is running!</small>
+<small>Our first Golang web server is running!</small>